rocky-linux/documentation/docs/books/web_services/041-database-servers-mariadb.md

 * OracleDB,
 * Microsoft SQL Server.

-Databases services are multi-threaded and multi-user, run on most operating systems (Linux, Unix, BSD, Mac OSx, Windows), and are accessible from many programming languages (Php, Java, Python, C, C++, Perl, others).
+Database services are multi-threaded and multi-user, run on most operating systems (Linux, Unix, BSD, Mac OSx, Windows), and are accessible from many programming languages (PHP, Java, Python, C, C++, Perl, others).

 Support is offered for several engines, enabling the assignment of different engines to different tables within the same database, depending on requirements: